-- countGenes A logic indicating whether it is the number of genes (if TRUE) or isoform switches (if FALSE) which primary result in gain/loss that are counted.
-Default is TRUE. - plot A logic indicting whether the analysis should be plotted.
-If TRUE and returnResult = FALSE the ggplot2 object will be returned instead.
-Default is TRUE. - localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
-Default is theme\bw(base\size = 14).
+switches (if FALSE) which primary result in gain/loss that are counted.
+Default plot A logic indicting whether the analysis should be plotted.
+If TRUE and returnResult localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for returnResult A logic indicating whether the analysis should be returned as a data.frame.
+If returnSummary A logic indicating whether to return the statistical summary (if TRUE) or the underlying data (if FALSE).
+If FALSE (and plot=TRUE) the ggplot2 object will be returned instead.
+Default is TRUE.